eratio08/vitest-mock-extended/README.md

 expect(mockObj.deepProp.getNumber(1)).toBe(4);
 ```

-Can can provide a fallback mock implementation used if you do not define a return value using `calledWith`.
+You can also provide a fallback mock implementation to be used if you do not define a return value using `calledWith`.

 ```ts
 import { mockDeep } from 'jest-mock-extended';